 Key

-Rates unreliable due to small sample size ?
+Rates unreliable due to small sample size ~

-Ranging from better than VA up to 10% worse than
+Ranging from better than VA up to 10% worse than VA

 11-49% worse than VA

 50-74% worse than VA

 75% worse than VA

-Page County reported a rate of no prenatal care in the first trimester more than 50 percent higher than the Virginia average.
-Infant mortality rates for the SMH community were lower than the commonwealth average (Exhibit 29).
+Page County reported rates of no prenatal care in the first trimester more than 50 percent higher than the Virginia average.
+Infant mortality rates were lower than the commonwealth's average for WMH's community (Exhibit 29).

-10. Behavioral Risk Factor Surveillance System
+Behavioral Risk Factor Surveillance System

 Data collected by the Centers for Disease Control and Prevention's (CDC) Behavioral Risk Factor Surveillance System (BRFSS) are based on a telephone survey that gathers data on various health indicators, risk behaviors, healthcare access, and preventive health measures.
-Data are collected for the entire U.S. Analysis of BRFSS data can identify localized health issues and trends, and enable county, state (or Commonwealth), or nationwide comparisons.
+Data are collected for the entire U.S. Analysis of BRFSS data can identify localized health issues and trends, and enable county, state (or Commonwealth), or nation-wide comparisons.

-Exhibit 30 compares various BRFSS indicators for Page, Shenandoah, and Warren counties, with Virginia and national averages for comparison.
-Indicators are shaded if an area's value was more than 10 percent higher than the Virginia average.
-Data for Page County was not included in this analysis due to small sample sizes.
+Exhibit 30 compares various BRFSS indicators for Page, Rappahannock, Shenandoah, and Warren counties, with Virginia and national averages for comparison.
+Indicators are shaded if an area's value was more than ten percent higher than the Virginia average.
+Data for Page and Rappahannock counties were not included in this analysis due to small sample sizes.